-Meet Well Being Presets.
+Meet Well Being Templates.

-What Are The Well-Being Presets?
+What Are The Well-Being Templates?

 These questions are specifically designed to be more approachable to the team members.

-Every preset serves a particular purpose such as managers becoming more proactive in taking care of their people in order to avoid burnout events while improving their team’s motivation.
+Every template serves a particular purpose such as managers becoming more proactive in taking care of their people in order to avoid burnout events while improving their team’s motivation.
 So let’s briefly cover each one of them.

-Well-Being Preset #1: Well-Being Check-In
+Well-Being Template #1: Well-Being Check-In